-Taking regular backup of the website is a life savior.
-In the case of already hacked, you still should take a backup before starting a cleanup job.
-To keep a backup of your website, you can use the backup facility in your cPanel or use a plugin such as UpdraftPlus for free.
+Taking regular backups of the website is a life savior.
+You should still take a backup before starting a cleanup job in an already hacked case.
+You can use the backup facility in your cPanel or a plugin such as UpdraftPlus for free to keep a backup of your website.

 Most of the time, attackers exploit malware into core files in root folders.
-To remove the root of the malware, the best way to reinstall WordPress in the public_html directory.
-You need to upload a fresh WordPress and install it except the wp-content folder, wp-config.php file, and .htaccess file.
+To remove the root of the malware, the best way to reinstall WordPress is in the public_html directory.
+You must upload a fresh WordPress and install it, except the wp-content folder, wp-config.php file, and .htaccess file.
 Firstly you will need to download a fresh WordPress file from WordPress.org.

-If you observed any unknown WordPress users in your account and also default ‘admin’ account, then immediately remove them so that attackers can’t reuse it and there have no longer access.
-But administrator account can be hidden using a custom script in the theme function that will not be visible in the user list.
+If you observe any unknown WordPress users in your account and the default ‘admin’ account, immediately remove them so that attackers can’t reuse them and there is no extended access.
+But the administrator account can be hidden using a custom script in the theme function that will not be visible in the user list.